hardcoder77/manage-products/README.md

 * **Query for a product:**
 	* URL: `/query`
     * Method: `GET`
     * Query parameter: A single query parameter: attribute key and value.
-Apart from the key-value pair of an attribute, the parameters `includeAttributes`, `start` and `size can be given.` If number of attributes given is not equal to 1, `400 Bad Request` will be thrown.
+Apart from the key-value pair of an attribute, the parameters `includeAttributes`, `start` and `size` can be given.
+If number of attributes given is not equal to 1, `400 Bad Request` will be thrown.

     Example: `/query?category=mobiles&start=1`

+* **Update a product:**
+	* URL: `/products/{productName}`
+	* Method: `PUT`
+	* Request Headers:
+	    * `Content-type:application/json`
+	* Request Body: Same as the body for **add a product**.
+Product names are not updated, only attributes are updated.
+Attributes is a mandatory field in the body, else `400 Bad Request` is thrown.
+	* Response: Same as `GET /products/{productName}?includeAttributes=true`.
+If the product does not exist, `404 Not Found` is thrown.